 Introduction

-Diffusion models — DDPM, score-based models, and their ODE counterparts like flow matching — are built on stochastic differential equations (SDEs) and their associated density dynamics.
+Diffusion models, including DDPMs, score-based models, and ODE counterparts such as flow matching, are built on stochastic differential equations (SDEs) and their density dynamics.
 An SDE gradually corrupts data into noise; a learned reverse process turns noise back into data.
-The Fokker-Planck equation is the PDE that connects the two sides: given the SDE describing how individual samples move, it tells us how the probability density \(p_t(\mathbf{x})\) evolves over time.
-It is the starting point for deriving the probability flow ODE, reverse-time SDEs, and score matching objectives.
+The Fokker-Planck equation connects these two views: given an SDE for individual sample paths, it tells us how the probability density \(p_t(\mathbf{x})\) evolves over time.
+It is the starting point for deriving probability-flow ODEs, reverse-time SDEs, and score-matching objectives.

-Most diffusion model tutorials state the Fokker-Planck equation without proof and move on.
-Fully understanding where it comes from is surprisingly involved — the rigorous derivation requires Itô calculus, a branch of stochastic analysis that is not part of the standard ML curriculum.
-This post aims to bridge that gap, building from physical intuition to a complete proof in three layers: (1) a visual explanation of what each term means, (2) a heuristic derivation using only multivariate calculus, and (3) a rigorous derivation via Itô’s lemma for readers who want the full argument.
+Most diffusion-model tutorials state the Fokker-Planck equation without proof and move on.
+A rigorous derivation requires Itô calculus, a branch of stochastic analysis that is not part of the standard ML curriculum.
+This post bridges that gap in three layers: (1) a visual explanation of each term, (2) a heuristic derivation using only multivariate calculus, and (3) a rigorous derivation via Itô’s lemma for readers who want the full argument.

 The Fokker-Planck Equation